 All employees, contractors and subcontractors are required to comply with the school procedure.
-The Asbestos Management Survey report is carried out by the Local Authority and a copy retained at school.
+The Asbestos Management Survey report is carried out by the Local Authority and a copy retained Simple Compliance software.

 From this report an Asbestos Action Plan has been drawn up and is monitored annually by the Caretaker who then reports any concerns to the Governing Body.